ArshanK/MiniArcade/README.md

     William Lei | Scoreboard
     Jame Tran | Flappy

 This project is a reimplementation of several simple python games.
 Along with the redesign of these games we are designing a launcher for these minigames to select which game the user would like to play.
+The arrow keys are used for the main game controls; extra game controls (if any) are specified in each game.

 Any future updates or work by **Arshan Khan** will be recorded here.